forsthofer/pico-buildpack/README.md

 Virgo Buildpack
 ===============

-A CloudFoundry buildpack which supports Eclipse Virgo as a runtime container.
+A CloudFoundry buildpack which supports [Eclipse Virgo](http://www.eclipse.org/virgo/) as a runtime container.

 [![Build Status](https://travis-ci.org/glyn/virgo-buildpack.png)](https://travis-ci.org/glyn/virgo-buildpack)

 Overview
 --------

-A buildpack knows how to detect and launch certain types of application on behalf of CloudFoundry.
+The buildpack knows how to detect and launch certain types of applications (described below) in Virgo.

-A buildpack is configured by specifying its git URL on the `vmc push` operation, thus:
+The buildpack is configured by specifying its git URL on the `vmc push` operation, thus:

     vmc push <appname> --buildpack=git://github.com/glyn/virgo-buildpack.git